vagabondan/nginx-proxy/README.md

 You can use this image as it is, or you can extend it and add configuration files for your virtual hosts.

+build_nginx-proxy_ubuntu-bionic.sh - is the compete example of build chain for nginx proxy on ubuntu bionic.

 ## Automatic configuration ##

 This image uses [docker-gen](https://github.com/jwilder/docker-gen) to dynamically generate Nginx configuration files